pantheon-systems/documentation/source/_docs/guides/getting-started/02-user-dashboard.md

     <div markdown="1">
     - **<span class="glyphicons glyphicons-more-windows" aria-hidden="true"></span> Sites:** Add a new site, view sites you're a team member of, and check how many free sites you have remaining.
 Return to this page by clicking the Pantheon logo.

-     - **Create New Site:** Start the process of creating a new site on Pantheon.
+     - **<span class="glyphicons glyphicons-plus" aria-hidden="true"></span> Create New Site:** Start the process of creating a new site on Pantheon.
 Once created, it will appear under the Sites tab.

      - **Migrate Existing Site:** Start a guided migration to add a site.
 If you’re importing a site from your local environment, follow our [manual migration process](/docs/migrate-manual).